cimt-ag/data_vault_pipelinedescription/documentation/Reference_of_core_syntax_elements.md

 <br>Name or short description of the rule.
 Enables more readable logging of exection progress and errors.
 <br>*“All satellites of customer”*

-**satellites_to_delete[]**
+**tables_to_cleanup[]**
-(mandatory,only declared satellite table names allowed)
+(mandatory,only declared table names allowed)
-<br>List of satellite table names, on which to apply the deletion detection rule.
-The satellites must share the same parent.
-To delete from satellites of different parents, you need to declare multiple deletion rules.
+<br>List of table names, on which to apply the deletion detection rule.
+Multiple entries are only allowed for satellites of the same parent.
+To delete from hubs, links or satellites of different parents, you need to declare multiple deletion rules.
 <br>“rsfdl_cusmomer_p1_sat”,”rsfdl_customer_p2_sat”

 **join_path[]**